tagniam/Turn/README.md

 ### Building
 #### Windows
-* To build project files with CMake, simply open the run CMake on the root CMakeLists.txt.
+* To build project files with CMake, simply run CMake on the root CMakeLists.txt.
 CMake-gui is recommended for an easy way to select project options.

 #### Linux
 ```shell